You might have heard the terms Halal travel and Muslim-friendly travel being used interchangeably and even on this website, we use them as such.

 Making the travel market more Muslim-friendly

-One thing that has become very clear even from communication and work with small hotels around the world is that hotels and brands are paying attention.
+One thing that has become very clear even from communication and works with small hotels around the world is that hotels and brands are paying attention.

 When there is demand from Muslim travellers for services specifically catering to their needs the supply will follow because they are paying customers.